sradfar/BillionTCs/README.md

 ## Installation

-To run the code in this repository, you'll need to have the following dependencies installed:
+To run the code in this repository, you'll need the following dependencies:

 ### Python Dependencies
 - Python 3.7 or higher